Emptywastaken/Behavior-Simulation/README.md

 Natural selection in this simulation is implemented through competition and survival challenges.
 Players must find food to survive, leading to conflicts when multiple players encounter the same food source.
 The conflict resolution process determines which players get to eat and which are marked for death, mimicking competitive exclusion.
 Players that fail to secure food are removed from the game, simulating death from starvation.
 This selective pressure ensures that only the fittest players—those who are better at finding food and avoiding conflicts—survive and reproduce.
 Players with advantageous traits are more likely to survive and reproduce, leading to a gradual adaptation of the population to the environment.
 This dynamic system reflects natural evolutionary processes, where environmental pressures and genetic variation shape the development of species.
+#### Social Behavior Dynamics
+In the simulation, social players share food, ensuring mutual survival but no reproduction, maintaining their numbers without increasing them.
+When a social player meets a greedy player, the greedy player consumes all the food, reproduces, and the social player dies.
+If two greedy players compete for food, both die due to conflict, limiting their population.
+This dynamic creates a balance between social and greedy behaviors, with cooperation and competition fluctuating based on environmental pressures and resources.
   ## Player & Board initiation
   The initialization process in the simulation involves setting up the board and populating it with players.
 The Board class is responsible for creating a grid structure with a specified number of rows and columns.
 Each cell in this grid is instantiated as a Cell object and stored in a two-dimensional array.
 During the board's construction, each cell is linked to its neighbors, establishing a network that facilitates player movement and interaction.